Eclmist/run-source/README.md

 # run-source
-An unofficial open source package to run Source code from Source Academy (CS1101S) outside of the Source Academy Playground.
+An unofficial wrapper around the undocumented `js-slang` package to run Source code from Source Academy (CS1101S) outside of the Source Academy Playground.
+Useful if you want to run Source code offline or use your own editors.
 There are currently no support for runes.

 ## Installation